ovh/data-processing-samples/python_calculatePi/readme.md

 ## Calculate Pi

-This code is from the OVH documentation in the section *Tutorials* of Data Processing:  https://docs.ovh.com/gb/en/data-processing/pi-spark and is explained there.
+This code is from the OVH documentation, in the section *Tutorials* of Data Processing:  https://docs.ovh.com/gb/en/data-processing/pi-spark and is explained there.